 - Is she breast-feeding?
-This can also lead to vaginal dryness and dyspareunia.
+This can lead to vaginal dryness and dyspareunia.

-- Note comorbid medical history, particularly of bowel or bladder disease, of abdominal surgery (which may lead to adhesions) and of psychiatric conditions which may increase anxiety or somatisation.
-Medical conditions which can affect vaginal sensation include Sjögren's syndrome (which may cause vaginal dryness), and diabetes (which increases the tendency to thrush but which can also be associated with reduced vaginal lubrication).
+- Note comorbid medical history, particularly of bowel or bladder disease, of abdominal surgery (which may lead to adhesions), prolapse surgery (leading to vaginal scarring) and of psychiatric conditions which may increase anxiety or somatisation.
+Medical conditions which can affect vaginal sensation include Sjögren's syndrome (which may cause vaginal dryness) and diabetes (which increases the tendency to thrush but which can also be associated with reduced vaginal lubrication).

 - Perform an abdominal examination to detect any masses or suprapubic tenderness.

 - Proceed to external genital examination.
-This may include sensitivity testing with a cotton-topped bud to detect vulvar vestibulitis.
+This may include sensitivity testing with a cotton-topped bud to detect provoked vulvodynia (previously called vulvar vestibulitis).

 - Look for:

-- Skin disease, such as psoriasis or lichen sclerosus et atrophicus.
+- Skin disease, such as psoriasis or lichen sclerosus.